Industry-Specific

 3. Create Client-Specific Invoice Templates

-Customise line items and notes per client type:
+Customise line items and notes per client type.
+One-size-fits-all invoices look generic—and generic doesn't get priority.

 • Agencies often want purchase-order references and cost centre codes—add a PO field to your invoice template.